 Amazon Echo Review: Make Your Home Smart

-We bought an Amazon Echo during the most recent Amazon Prime Day and have absolutely loved using the device.
+We bought an Amazon Echo several months ago and have absolutely loved using the device.
 We weren’t certain at first if we’d like the Amazon Echo as it enables you to have a smart home (more on that later), but were willing to give it a try.
 We’re slowly becoming an Amazon home with our Amazon Fire TV Sticks and Fire HD to name a few things.
 If you’ve never heard of the Echo, or are curious as to what it does, hopefully you’ll find my Amazon Echo review helpful.

 What Does the Amazon Echo Do?

 You may wonder “what does the Amazon Echo do exactly?” and that is a fair question.
-I thought I knew what it did before we bought it three months ago and have been impressed by the number of new functions and uses I’ve discovered.
+I thought I knew what it did before we bought it and have been impressed by the number of new functions and uses I’ve discovered.

 In short, the Echo is a 10-inch tall smart device that you control with your voice.

 You activate and use the Echo by calling out it’s name, “Alexa,” (the “wake word” of the device) and asking it to perform a certain task.
 This can be anything from asking Alexa what the weather is like outside, to reading you the news and sports scores, playing podcasts, taking math quizzes, to telling you a joke – and much more.